Emily Maynard Husband: Does ‘Bachelorette’ Star Regret Going On Television To Find Love?

-Emily Maynard was the Bachelorette sweetheart for many years, as many people wanted her to find love on the show.
+Emily Maynard was the Bachelorette sweetheart for many years as many people wanted her to find love on the show.
 Maynard joined The Bachelor several years ago when she tried to win the heart of Brad Womack.
-He ended up choosing her in the end, but the two quickly stopped dating and it was heartbreaking for her.
+He ended up choosing her in the end, but the two quickly stopped dating, and it was heartbreaking for her.
 She did an interview with Chris Harrison, where she broke down crying over their failed relationship.
-Many people really wanted her to find love, as she had one of the most devastating stories in the show’s history.
+Many people really wanted her to find love as she had one of the most devastating stories in the show’s history.

 Emily was in love with Ricky Hendrick, an American NASCAR driver who died in a sudden plane crash.
 Maynard was supposed to be on the plane, but she decided to stay home because she wasn’t feeling well.
-What she didn’t know was that she was pregnant with their child, a daughter.
+What she didn’t know was that she was pregnant with their daughter.
 She named her Ricki Maynard.
 And after things fell through with Brad, she got engaged to Jef Holm after filming a season of The Bachelorette.

 According to a new US Weekly report, Emily Maynard is now revealing that her life is a lot better these days because she’s able to live her life without the cameras.
 After ending her engagement to Jef Holm, Emily Maynard found love at her local church in Charlotte, North Carolina.
-She met Tyler Johnson and the two got married in 2014.
+She met Tyler Johnson, and the two got married in 2014.

 Emily Maynard Opens Up About Life After ‘The Bachelorette,… https://t.co/QbzivIvD4L #music #entertainment #buzz pic.twitter.com/mHEWZlL0hG